-In fact, visitng Abu Dhabi during Ramadan allows tourist to experience the Iftar tradtion alongside locals and residents, whether it be in a hotel or restaurant.
+In fact, visiting Abu Dhabi during Ramadan allows tourists to experience the Iftar tradition alongside locals and residents, whether it be in a hotel or restaurant.

 Iftar is often gifted to those working after sunset.
 For example Muslim taxi drivers and workers often receive a box with food from hotels and restaurants.

 Staff will head to the streets to give out parcels.
 This is all part of the tradition of giving during Ramadan.